Bob Inglis: Elections

 In 2004, DeMint opted to run for Hollings's open Senate seat instead of seeking re-election to the House.
-Inglis chose to take his old House seat back.
+Inglis chose to try for his old House seat.
 He easily won a three-way Republican primary with 85 percent of the vote, all but assuring his return to Congress.
-He faced the founder of the HBCU Classic and first African American Democratic Candidate to run for South Carolina's 4th Congressional District seat Brandon P. Brown from Taylors, South Carolina in the general election.
-He was re-elected with little difficulty in 2006 and 2008.
+He faced the founder of the HBCU Classic and first African American Democratic candidate to run for the 4th District seat, Brandon P. Brown from Taylors, in the general election.
+Inglis was re-elected with little difficulty in 2006 and 2008.